Jo-Fri/Joystick-Adapter_9_to_15_Pin/Readme.md

 Arduino program under [USB-Gameport_Adapter](https://github.com/necroware/gameport-adapter)

-This is a 9 pin Kempston joystick to 15 pin PC GamePort joystick adapter, I have built this adapter already in 1993, but only now I made a KiCad plan afterwards.
+This is a 9 pin Kempston joystick to 15 pin PC GamePort joystick adapter extension, I have built this adapter already in 1993, but only now I made a KiCad plan afterwards.

 Now you can play old games with an old Kempston joystick (from ZX-Spectrum / C64) via this adapter and your "USB GamePort adapter" under Windows - DOSBox.